-Almost Meal is made slightly different than almond flour.
+Almond Meal is made slightly different than almond flour.
 Instead of blanching the almonds to remove the skins, the skins on the almonds are kept on.
 It’s a little bit coarser than almond flour and still bakes the same.
-For baked goods, I like to use a super fine ground almond flour but I will use almond meal as it seems to perform just as well in most recipes, at a reduced cost.
+For baked goods, I like to use a super fine ground almond flour but I will equally use almond meal as it seems to perform just as well in most recipes, at a reduced cost.

 Almond meal may also be known as ground almonds.
 I have been known to grind almonds using my blender to make my own almond meal, the power of your blender will dictate how fine your almond meal will become.

 A serving (1/4 cup or 28 grams) of almond meal has the same nutrition of almond flour of nearly 160 calories, 6 grams of carbs and 3 grams of fiber.
 Only 6 total carbs or 3 net carbs per serving.